XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 }
 ```

-One particular usecase might be to add dynamic content to your pdf, such as barcodes: in that case,
+One particular use case might be to add dynamic content to your pdf, such as barcodes: in that case,
-you can define only `<qrcode>SKU</qrcode>` in the source html, rather than specifying the entire image.
+you can define `<qrcode>http://www.example.com</qrcode>` in the source HTML,
+rather than having to generate an image separately.
-Your custom TagWorker then creates the QR code using the iText APIs and adds it to the document.
+Your custom TagWorker then leverages the iText APIs to create the QR code, and adds it to the document.

 ### cssApplierFactory